dheerosaur/dheerosaur.github.com/README.md

-This is my personal website and blog hosted on Github pages using Jekyll.
+This is my personal website and blog hosted on Github pages using Jekyll